laurentkempe/laurentkempe.github.io/source/_posts/Build-and-Deployment-automation-VCS-Root-and-Labeling-in-TeamCity.md

 Why?
 Because I hate to do repetitive tasks.
 First because it is boring, at least for me, and as a developer we have more interesting things to do.
 Second because executing repetitive tasks tend to be error prone.
 <!-- more -->

-So last week I decided that it was enough for me to have to create manually a subversion tag for [Jobping](http://www.jobping.com "Job posting web site aimed specifically at job seekers and employers who work with Microsoft technologies")web site then also took the time to do the same for my portal [Tech Head Brothers](http://www.techheadbrothers.com/).
+So last week I decided that it was enough for me to have to create manually a subversion tag for [Jobping](http://www.jobping.com "Job posting web site aimed specifically at job seekers and employers who work with Microsoft technologies") web site then also took the time to do the same for my portal [Tech Head Brothers](http://www.techheadbrothers.com/).

 At [Jobping](http://www.jobping.com/ "Job posting web site aimed specifically at job seekers and employers who work with Microsoft technologies") we are using [TeamCity](http://www.jetbrains.com/teamcity/index.html) and Subversion.
 We use it as our Continuous Integration system but also to deploy to production server in one click.
 Something I promised to talk later on in more details.